Playa Venao, Panama

 If you are dead set on the southern part of Panama, then I would recommend looking into the town Pedasi as it is a little more developed than Playa Venao and might have more of what you are looking for in terms of schools and activities for kids.

 In regard to living in Playa Venao with kids outside of education, you really can’t find a better place.
 The beaches here are absolutely beautiful and there are plenty of activities to keep the whole family busy.
-Enrol your little ones in surf school and language school to ensure they are learning new skills and becoming well acclimated with the culture of Playa Venao .
+Enroll your little ones in surf school and language school to ensure they are learning new skills and becoming well acclimated with the culture of Playa Venao .

 Living in Playa Venao